 Finally, the lake is tested for Sulfate, Fluoride, and Chloride as indicators of pollution.
 These molecules should be present in the water naturally, but elevevated levels can indicate pollution from within the watershed and may pose a risk to the ecosystem.
 Throughout the year, the sulfate and fluoride concentrations were within their target ranges.
-Chloride was above the target range for all of 2016, but improved over the course of summer.
+Chloride was above the target range for the whole summer, but improved over the course of the year.